Tikam321/system-design/springBoot/interviwerEx1.md

 15. what is deadlock how to avoid deadlock
 16. which data strcuture comes under collection framework.
 17. which data strcuture comes unde reht colleciton library in java.
+18. how class level and object level lock works?

 # questions 2 ->
 - what is qa gateways (in jenkins)